NoahFlowa/NoahFlowa/README.md

 - 👋 Hi, I’m @NoahFlowa
-- 👀 I’m interested in programming, pen-testing and video games!
+- 👀 I’m interested in programming, video games and technology as a whole
-- 🌱 I’m currently learning pen-testing with the Flipper Zero.
+- 🌱 I’m currently learning BODA (Build Once, Deploy Anywhere) with React Native & Expo
 - 📫 How to reach me: (Website!)[https://noahosterhout.com]

 <!---